 Standard users are limited only in their ability to change certain settings and access system files.
 Otherwise, each standard user has full access to the files in their home folder — the one with the house icon and their username — and can change any settings in System Preferences that apply to their personal use of the Mac.

-To create a new standard user account, click the + icon below the list of users, and a sheet displays with Standard selected as the type of account.
+To create a new standard user account, click Add User; you’ll be asked to enter your administrator’s password, then a dialog displays with Standard selected as the type of account.
 Enter the user’s full name, then an account name — it’s best that this is an abbreviated name, and it can’t contain spaces — then enter a password and enter it again in the Verify field.
 If you wish to have a password hint to remind the user of their password in case they forget it, you can enter that as well.
 Click Create User, and the Mac will create a new account, and a new home folder, for that user.
 They will be able to log in and access their files.

 Account with Parental Controls